 Nursing homes are also incorporating environmental and ergonomic improvements—such as enhanced multipurpose spaces and inclusive product designs—that encourage mobility, social engagement, and better physical function.
 These advances are associated with lower diaper reliance, as rehabilitation-focused environments support residents in regaining or maintaining continence.[8]
 [9]

 The absence of Medicare coverage for diapers presents a financial challenge, necessitating alternative solutions that are both effective and sustainable.
-Finding a cost-effective approach that prioritizes dignity and independence is crucial for both residents and caregivers.
+Recent legislative action, such as the End Diaper Need Act of 2025, signals growing support for public funding programs to address this essential need.[5]

 Additionally, families can seek support from community programs or organizations that provide financial assistance or donations for incontinence supplies.
 For example, local charities or religious organizations sometimes offer grants or free supplies to those in need.